 People in an organization commonly act different depending on who is present at the time.
 Consequently, leadership often sees a different version of their culture than is the everyday reality.

-The “how we talk is based on who is present” phenomenon is eliminated when you truly have a Culture of Respect throughout your organization.
+The “how we talk is based on who is present” phenomenon is eliminated when you truly have a Foundation of Respect throughout your organization.
 Imagine transforming your organization so that everyone talks with respect to each other no matter who is present: leadership, colleagues, clients, vendors, and even family.

 How do you get started?

 Team up with a leading expert who can help you create a short-term and long-term plan.
 Next, kickoff the plan with a live program that ignites everyone in your organization and gives each person the specific skills necessary to put the plan into action today.
-Last, continually check-in on the plan to insure a Culture of Respect is the norm throughout your organization!
+Last, continually check-in on the plan to ensure a Culture of Respect is the norm throughout your organization!